-If users are currently connected to your computer, a dialog box appears in which you can specify a delay before file sharing is turned off.
-This gives current users some time to save their work and to disconnect from your computer.
+A dialog box appears in which you can specify a delay before file sharing is turned off.
+If you specify a delay, users who are connected to your computer are warned to save their work and disconnect.

 3. Type the number of minutes you want to elapse before file sharing is turned off.